krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 of any system described by measurable, time-varying signals and the measures they induce: presence masses.

-Recognizing that such a governing constraint exists allows us to build tools that describe, interpret, and explain macro-scale system behavior.
-With additional domain knowledge, these tools can also support verifiable prediction.
+Recognizing that such a constraint exists allows us to construct tools that describe, interpret, and explain macro-scale system behavior.

-Newtonian mechanics, for example, allows us to describe and predict the motion of physical systems with remarkable precision—such as planetary orbits or the trajectories of falling objects.
-Yet even within this well-established framework, limitations persist: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies exact prediction.
+Newtonian mechanics, for example, enables us to describe and predict the motion of certain physical systems—such as planetary orbits or the trajectories of falling objects—with remarkable precision.
+Yet even within this well-established framework, limitations persist: the general three-body problem, for example, has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies exact prediction.

-Still, such systems can be represented as _deterministic_ trajectories through a parameter space.
-Even when precise long-term behavior is inaccessible, we can still uncover structure and causal explanation.
+Still, such systems can be represented and observed as _deterministic_ trajectories through a parameter space.
+Even when precise long-term behavior is inaccessible, we can often uncover structure and explain _observed_ behavior.

-In much the same way, the presence calculus does not aim to predict the precise evolution of a system of presences.
-Instead, by explicitly modeling signal histories and representing element trajectories over time, it provides powerful descriptive tools to explain how such systems evolve.
+In much the same way, by explicitly modeling signal histories and representing system trajectories in a parameter space—the parameters of the presence invariant—the presence calculus provides powerful descriptive tools for explaining how systems of presence evolve.

-Within this context, *convergence* and *divergence* are the two most important kinds of dynamic macro-scale behavior we can study.
-They allow us to define— formally and operationally—what it means for the accumulation of presence mass in a system to be in equilibrium.
+Within this context, *convergence* and *divergence* of presence density are the two most important macro-scale behaviors we can study.
+These allow us to define—formally and operationally—what it means for the accumulation of presence mass in a system to be in equilibrium.

-### Convergence and Divergence
+> It’s important to note that the presence calculus is, at its core, a tool for
+> explanation, not prediction.
+However, when supplemented with additional domain
+> knowledge and assumptions, it can provide a distinct, non-statistical substrate
+> on which to base predictive reasoning.

+### Sample paths

 Consider the highlighted portions of the accumulation matrix $A$ in [@fig:diagonal-top-row].